No. 79 Squadron RAF: Post World War I through 1942

 It was reformed on 22 March 1937 by splitting off "B" Flight of No. 32 Squadron at RAF Biggin Hill, equipped with Gloster Gauntlet biplane fighters.
 It received more modern Hawker Hurricane fighters in November 1938, retaining these aircraft when the Second World War began.
 It claimed its first success on 21 November 1939, when it shot down a Dornier Do 17 over the English Channel.
 As the Battle of France intensified, it was deployed to Merville, operating over France for ten days, claiming 25 German aircraft.
 During the Battle of Britain the squadron operated from Biggin Hill and RAF Hawkinge in July, being moved to RAF Acklington in Northumberland for a rest before returning to Biggin in August.

 Far Eastern service

 In 1942, it was sent to the Far East, arriving in India in May, where the squadron flew primarily ground attack missions, initially with later mark cannon armed Hurricanes.
-In June 1944 the squadron re-equipped with P-47 Thunderbolt IIs under SEAC command.
-It disbanded at Meiktila in Burma on 30 December 1945.
+In June 1944 the squadron re-equipped with Republic P-47 Thunderbolt IIs under SEAC command.
+It disbanded at Meiktila Air Base in Burma on 30 December 1945.